Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 5.20 No enrolments will be accepted from people less than sixteen years of age at the time of the start date of the programme of study.
 This may be varied on the recommendation of the Programme Leader responsible for the course or programme as long as any decision is consistent with Ministry of Education policy and TEC funding requirements.
 (This regulation does not apply to programmes delivered specifically for Secondary Schools.)
 Enrolment contracts for people under eighteen years of age must be countersigned by a parent/guardian who is 21 years of age or older.

 5.21 Entry requirements for each programme of study shall be stated in the programme regulations.

-5.22 An entry requirement for all programmes is that each student can reasonably expect to achieve the standards required for successful completion of the programme of study.
+5.22 An entry requirement for all programmes of study is that each student can reasonably expect to achieve the standards required for successful completion of the programme of study.

-5.23 Selection criteria for each programme or course shall be stated in the programme regulations
+5.23 Selection criteria for each programme of study or course shall be stated in the programme regulations and published annually.